Infineon/connected-home-optiga-trust/README.md

 root@raspberrypi:/home/pi/connectedhomeip# out/pi/tests/CHIPCryptoPALTest
 ```

-Note: For instrumenting the code there are several printfs in CHIPCryptoPALmbedTLS.cpp & ChipCryptoPALTest.cpp.
+Note: For instrumenting the code there are several printfs in CHIPCryptoPALmbedtls.cpp & ChipCryptoPALTest.cpp.
 They all start with printf("IFX_> , so you can use an editor to automatically comment or delete these as needed.
 The output appears in the crypto test output

 IMPLEMENTATION DETAILS

 The two files that really matter:

-- connectedhomeip/src/crypto/CHIPCryptoPALmbedTLS.cpp - The main file of interest.
-This implements CHIP crypto by making calls to an mbedTLS library underneath.
-The file has been modified to allow the calls to asymmetric crypto. to be implemented by the OptigaM implementation of mbedTLS.
+- connectedhomeip/src/crypto/CHIPCryptoPALmbedtls.cpp - The main file of interest.
+This implements CHIP crypto by making calls to an mbedtls library underneath.
+The file has been modified to allow the calls to asymmetric crypto. to be implemented by the OptigaM implementation of mbedtls.

 - connectedhomeip/src/crypto/tests/ChipCryptoPALTest.cpp - This file implements the crypto tests.
 Some tests have been modified to allow for OptigaM impelmentation.
 In
 particular we cannot import private key test vectors, so the tests must create the keypair on the Optiga and then export the public key from the Optiga to the test harness.
 As this SW is still work in progress we have made the key data public in the SW structures, as a way of getting things working in the short term with minimum complexity.
 In the longer term - once the SW is stable - we can modify the code to encapsulate as much key data as feasible.